-The general studies faculty support this mission by providing students with expanded learning and enhanced analytical skills.
-The transferable skills, which are a fundamental basis to successful work performance, future growth and education, have a high priority.
-Our goal is to provide a foundation for lifelong growth and development leading to higher levels of knowledge, skill and competency.
-Students are presented opportunities to develop skills for problemsolving and conflict resolution using language logically, critically and creatively.
+The general studies faculty support this mission by providing students with a foundation of knowledge in their respective disciplines and facilitating the development of students' analytical abilities.
+Transferable knowledge and skills, which are essential for successful work performance, future growth and education, have a high priority.
+Our goal is to provide a platform for lifelong growth and development leading to higher levels of knowledge, skill and competency.
+Students are presented opportunities to develop skills for problem-solving and conflict resolution using language logically, critically and creatively.